 SEE ALSO: Coffee Tasting Basics: Taste vs Flavour

-And in my experience as a barista, body is one of the three things coffee-drinkers are always looking for (along with bright acidity and defined flavors).
+And in my experience as a barista, coffee drinkers are always looking for body, along with bright acidity and defined flavors).

 Pouring brewed coffee.
 Credit: Estate Coffee Company